 The change of method of assessment (monitoring versus expert judgement previously) could lead to discrepancies in the results and a deterioration of the conservation status of the habitats.
 This is unlikely insofar as the current situation is unfavourable in many cases and therefore cannot deteriorate according to the assessment system.
 But if this were to happen, it would nevertheless be regarded as a progress.
 Indeed, it is better to be aware of a degraded situation and take measures accordingly than to believe that the situation is better and do nothing.
-One of the fundamental principles of the evaluation of management advocated in France implemented as part of the dashboard approach is adaptive management: putting resources where the situation is unfavourable ("putting money on the red").
-This approach will be supported by this action and unfavourable results will therefore be an argument for intensifying actions on the habitats concerned (regulatory measures among others).
+One of the fundamental principles of the evaluation of management advocated in France implemented as part of the dashboard approach is adaptive management: putting resources where the situation is unfavourable results will therefore be an argument for intensifying actions on the habitats concerned (regulatory measures among others).
 The lack of robustness of current results is sometimes invoked, leading to uncertainty about the need to implement measures, rightly so.
 This progress is therefore necessary to maintain a trusting relationship with stakeholders and to put in place appropriate measures.